Towards Interactive Autonomous Vehicle Testing: Vehicle-Under-Test-Centered Traffic Simulation: Experiments

 \subsection{Evaluation}

-We evaluate the performance of our model with two key metrics: the Average Displacement Error (ADE) and the Final Displacement Error (FDE) over three timesteps (1, 3, and 5 seconds).
+We evaluate the performance of our model with two key metrics: the average displacement error (ADE) and the final displacement error (FDE) over three timesteps (1, 3, and 5 seconds).
 The metrics are computed for the prediction error of background objects to assess the model's trajectory-level precision.

-\subsection{Ablation study}
+\subsection{Ablation Study}

 An ablation study is conducted to illustrate the specific model components that influence performance.
 Compared with the traditional DL-based trajectory prediction methods \cite{cui2019multimodal,espinoza2022deep,huang2023differentiable}, we consider VUT's strategy as an augmented input, which can result in background traffic participants adequately responding to VUT's strategy.
 To reveal the importance of VUT-centered augmented input, we set up the work in \cite{huang2023differentiable} as a baseline model that drops out the augmented input.
-As shown in Table \ref{tab:1}, overall, the VCDI outperforms its baseline in the trajectory prediction tasks while a performance reduction is observed after the introduction of the distributional feature.
+As shown in Table \ref{tab:1}, overall, the VCDI outperforms its baseline in the trajectory prediction tasks.

-As the distributional cost function comes at the cost of raising unnecessary uncertainty from the view of trajectory prediction, the price of introducing Bayesian networks is studied.
-The single-valued version of our model, VCDI { s.v.}, assumes a singular strategic behavior of VUT and infers a fixed VUT's cost function.
-As shown in the Table \ref{tab:1}, the introduction of variability in strategic presets, although it leads to a reduction in aggregate inference precision, is a deliberate design choice that enhances the model's capability to represent the diverse and uncertain nature of real-world driving behaviors.
-The case study we present later justifies this trade-off, showing that the decreased performance is offset by the benefits of accommodating diverse scenario evolutions.
+To capture the diversity and stochastic nature of driving behaviors, we introduced a Gaussian distribution into our model, assuming that the behavior of the VUT follows a distribution rather than a single value.
+The single-valued version of our model (VCDI s.v.) unifies the behavior of multiple drivers into a fixed parameter, which is highly limiting.
+In contrast, the model with the distributional feature better reflects the diversity and uncertainty of driving behaviors, thereby significantly enhancing model performance.
+As shown in Table \ref{tab:1}, the model with the distributional feature performs best, effectively representing the varied nature of real-world driving behaviors.
+Based on this optimal model performance, we conducted case studies using the learned distribution to further demonstrate the benefits and effectiveness of the VCDI model.